-Subsections (4) and (5) provide an objection period of at least 6 months from the date on which the Company gives notice that it intends to extinguish burial rights.
-The right of burial may not be extinguished if the registered owner objects to the notice of extinguishment and does not withdraw their objection.
+Subsections (4) and (5) provide an objection period from the date on which the Company gives notice that it intends to extinguish burial rights.
+By virtue of clause 20(3)(b) that period must be at least 6 months.
+The right of burial to which the notice relates may not be extinguished if the registered owner objects to the notice of extinguishment and does not withdraw their objection.
 If any other person objects, the right may only be extinguished by consent of the Secretary of State.
-The same applies to the removal of any memorial.
+The same process applies to the removal of any memorial covered by the notice.

-Subsection (6) provides that extinguishment takes effect either on the date specified in the notice or, where an objection is made but withdrawn, the later of the date specified in the notice or the day after the notice is withdrawn, or, where an objection is made by a person other than the registered owner and the Secretary of State consents to the extinguishment under subsection (5), on the day after the day on which consent is given by the Secretary of State.
+Subsection (6) provides that extinguishment takes effect either on the date specified in the notice or, where an objection is made but withdrawn, the later of the date specified in the notice and the day after the objection is withdrawn, or, where an objection is made by a person other than the registered owner and the Secretary of State consents to the extinguishment under subsection (5), on the day after the day on which consent is given by the Secretary of State.